luvnft/blink/README.md

 5. Create SPL tokens and manage your token portfolio.
 6. Swap tokens using the integrated decentralized exchange functionality.

+## Prisma

+1. Set the DATABASE_URL in the .env file to point to your existing database.
+If your database has no tables yet, read https://pris.ly/d/getting-started
+2. Set the provider of the datasource block in schema.prisma to match your database: postgresql, mysql, sqlite, sqlserver, mongodb or cockroachdb.
+3. Run npx prisma db pull to turn your database schema into a Prisma schema.
+4. Run npx prisma generate to generate the Prisma Client.
+You can then start querying your database.
+5. Tip: Explore how you can extend the ORM with scalable connection pooling, global caching, and real-time database events.
+Read: https://pris.ly/cli/beyond-orm

+More information in our documentation: https://pris.ly/d/getting-started

-## API Routes
+## API Routes (under constructions)

 The application includes several API routes for interacting with the Solana blockchain:

-- `/api/create-blink`: Create a new Solana Blink
+- `/api/v1/create-blink`: Create a new Solana Blink
-- `/api/send-blink`: Transfer a Blink to another user
+- `/api/v1/send-blink`: Transfer a Blink to another user
-- `/api/get-user-blinks`: Retrieve a user's Blink collection
+- `/api/v1/get-user-blinks`: Retrieve a user's Blink collection
-- `/api/create-spl-token`: Create a new SPL token
+- `/api/v1/create-spl-token`: Create a new SPL token
-- `/api/swap-tokens`: Perform a token swap
+- `/api/v1/swap-tokens`: Perform a token swap

 For detailed information on how to use these API routes, please refer to the API documentation.